 We’re unusual for Bordeaux, which is almost 90% red, because more than half our vines are white - mostly Sauvignon Blanc, some Sémillon.
 For the reds, we have over two thirds Merlot, plus a few hectares of Cabernet Sauvignon and Cabernet Franc.
 These are the permitted varieties under the Appellation Contrôlée rules, along with Malbec, Petit Verdot and Carmènere, and we have just a few of these.

 A single vineyard

 There are 25 acres (10 hectares) of older vines - the oldest date from 1947 - and we've replanted or planted 40 acres (15 or so hectares) more since 2000.
 The vineyard is on a plateau at the top of a hill with slopes on three sides facing south, east and west.
 A walk around shows the terrain changing from sandy clay to gravels, especially on the plateau at the top, to a layer of clay over an outcrop of limestone on part of the south and west-facing slopes, and gravelly clay on the east.

-We live at the Chateau, where we have an office, with our four children - Georgie, 25 (who helps us with orders and also teaches in London), Sophie, 22, Amelia, 19 (now at Uni in Montreal) and 16 year-old Tom, who's usually at his Uni, McGill in Montreal, Canada.
+We live at the Chateau, where we have an office, with our four children - Georgie, 28 (who helps us with orders and also teaches in London), Sophie, 25, Bugs, 22 in Brighton/London and 19 year-old Tom, who's usually at his Uni, McGill in Montreal, Canada.
 Daniel and Nelly, meanwhile, have stuck with us since our first harvest in 1999.
-They do most of the hard work in the vineyard and we employ several seasonal workers like Sandra, Patrick and Ali for much of the year.
+They do most of the hard work in the vineyard and we employ several seasonal workers like Sandra, Patrick and René for much of the year.
 We also employ several other staff at busy times.